fkguo/IMinuit.jl/README.md

 ```
 plt_best(dist::Function, fit::AbstractFit, data::Data; npts = 100, xrange = (), xlab = "x", ylab = "y", legend = :best)`
 ```
-for plotting the comparison of the result from fit with the data.
+for plotting the comparison of the best-fit result with the data.
 * `xrange`: range of `x` for plotting the best fit; if not given then use the range of `data.x`
 * `npts`: number of points computed for the best-fit curve, default = 100.

 ### Additional functions for error analysis

-The following functions could be useful if `MINOS` fails to parameter uncertainties.
+The following functions could be useful if `MINOS` fails to produce parameter uncertainties.

 ```
 get_contours(fit::AbstractFit, χsq, parameters_combination::Vector{Int}; npts::Int=20, limits=true, sigma = 1.0)
 ```
-For a given fit `fit` and the χ² function `χsq`, gives an array of parameter arrays, with each array corresponding to a set of parameters obtained from calculating the `MINOS` 1σ contour (try to find `npts` points in the contour) for the two parameters in `parameters_combination`.
+For a given fit `fit` and the χ² function `χsq`, gives a list of parameter arrays, with each array corresponding to a set of parameters obtained from calculating the `MINOS` 1σ contour (try to find `npts` points in the contour) for the two parameters in `parameters_combination`.

 `parameters_combination` is an `Int` array of the numbers of that two parameters, e.g. it is `[1, 2]` for the first two parameters and `[2, 3]` or the second and third parameters.

-If `limits` is `true`, then fix one parameter to its bounds from `MINOS` of the best fit and get the values for the other parameters; this runs over all parameters.
+If `limits` is `true`, then fix one parameter to its bounds from `MINOS` of the best fit and get the values for the other parameters using `MIGRAD`;
+this runs over all parameters.

 ```